Common Law Notice: A Complete Guide for Canadian Employers

 The purpose of common law notice is to give employees who are let go the time they need to find a new job.
 Depending on numerous factors, a judge can decide that this is several weeks, months, or even years.

-In Canada, employers are generally required to give common law notice to employees if they have been terminated without cause and do not have an enforceable termination clause in their employment contract.
+In Canada, employers may be liable for common law notice if employees are terminated without an enforceable termination clause in their employment contract.

 Terminations can already be a difficult area for employers to navigate, and ensuring you handle them in compliance with the law will help protect your business from wrongful dismissal claims.
 For these reasons, it is important that employers are educated on the difference between statutory law and common law, what constitutes common law notice, and when it is applicable.